Do quantum linear solvers offer advantage for networks-based system of linear equations?: Quantum hardware demonstrations

 \textbf{Circuit 1: }

-We begin with the simplest case of a square graph with 4 vertices and 4 edges (Fig. \ref{fig:hardware-runs}(a) presents the graph and its corresponding electrical circuit).
+We first consider a square graph with 4 vertices and 4 edges (see Fig. \ref{fig:hardware-runs}(a)).
 The resulting HHL circuit has $774$ one-qubit and $46$ two-qubit gates.
-We implement optimization routines up to step 4 of the routines listed earlier in this section, and reduce the one- and two-qubit gate counts to $78$ and $28$ respectively.
+After applying optimization routines up to step (iv) of the routines listed earlier in this section, we reduce the one- and two-qubit gate counts to $78$ and $28$ respectively.
 We execute the circuit on the IonQ Forte-1 quantum computer with $5000$ shots over $5$ repeats.
-The average percentage fraction difference (PFD) in the effective resistance of the circuit relative to that computed classically is obtained to be $8.82$ percent. \\
+The average PFD is obtained to be $8.82$ percent. \\

 \textbf{Circuit 2: }